 - Press Win+Q hotkeys at once to launch Taskbar Search.

 - When arrives, type rstrui in the text field and eventually press Enter key.

 - Once the System Restore Wizard hits on display, choose Next from its bottom to follow through.

 - From the forthcoming page, select the last Restore point and click on Next once again.

 - When the consequent page unrolls, hit on Finish button from the bottom part to start the restoring process.

 If the DRIVER VERIFIER DMA VIOLATION BSOD Error doesn’t resolve even after booting Windows 10 Safe mode, you can be sure any third party is responsible for the problem and deploy resolutions accordingly.
-For now, let’s boot the OS into Safe Mode using below guidelines –
+For now, let’s boot the OS into Safe Mode using the below guidelines –

 - Open Run dialog box and type msconfig in its open text area.

 - Press Enter key and System Configuration will show up immediately.

 - Transfer to its Boot tab and then scroll down to the lower half precisely in the boot options.